LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 11 - Create vehicle.md

 </template>
 ```

-To display license plate in monospaced bold uppercase font, we added separate css class named `plate`.
-It will be used throughout demo app.
+To display the license plate in monospaced bold uppercase font, we added a separate CSS class named `plate`.
+It will be used throughout the demo app.

-For the cancel button we wrap both buttons with `<div class="flex gap-2">` to let flexbox do all the positioning and spacing for us.
-Cancel button itself is `<RouterLink />` component from Vue Router.
+For the cancel button, we wrap both buttons with `<div class="flex gap-2">` to let flexbox do all the positioning and spacing for us.
+The cancel button itself is a `<RouterLink />` component from Vue Router.
 We already used that component for top bar navigation except it has `btn btn-secondary` classes.
-And for submit button added `w-full` class to be as wide as much space we have.
+And for the button, the `w-full` class was added to be as wide as much space we have.

 ```vue
 <div class="flex gap-2">